little-world/rust-course/src/06-lifetime-patterns.md

 **Solution**: Use a **Higher-Ranked Trait Bound (HRTB)** with the `for<'a>` syntax.
 The bound `F: for<'a> Fn(&'a str)` means that the closure `F` must work for a reference `&str` of *any* possible lifetime `'a`.

 **Why it matters**: HRTBs are the key to Rust's powerful and flexible functional programming patterns.
 They allow you to write generic, higher-order functions that accept closures operating on borrowed data, without needing to tie the closure to a single, specific lifetime.
-This is fundamental to how iterators and async functions work.

 **Use Cases**:
 -   Iterator adapters like `map`, `filter`, and `for_each` when working with references.